tallforasmurf/PPQT2/extras/sphinx/index.rst

 font you select (see `Edit font`_).
 For example the DPCustomMono2 font familiar to DP proofers lacks Greek and Cyrillic.
-The Liberation Mono and Cousine fonts have characters from several languages and many symbols.
+The Liberation Mono and Cousine fonts, which are embedded in PPQT, have characters from several languages and many symbols.

 Second, although it can display alphabets such as Arabic and Hebrew if they are in the current font,